The future of work may favor the portfolio over the problem-solver.

 And therein lie the nuances of designing a portfolio-centric platform: While task-centric platforms can lure in users on the strength of the tasks posted, portfolio-centric platforms need to feed creator egos.
 The creators are fed three things: Rewards for good, consistent creation; Perceived ownership of the content; and clear ground rules depicting fairness, mastery, and a higher purpose in the creative act.

-On a creative/services marketplace like oDesk, the clients usually rate the creators.
+On a creative/services marketplace like Upwork, the clients usually rate the creators.
 However, client review is focused more on the delivery of a particular task.
 Creator reputation should be based not just on task delivery, but also on creative abilities rated through peer review.
 For example, Dribbble designers rate other users, effectively creating a signal to recruiters to scoop them up.

 Sometimes, platforms may get the peer review implementation horribly wrong.
 LinkedIn recently took the peer review approach with its Endorsement feature.
-However, the peer review is tied neither to a portfolio nor to a task.
+However, the peer review is tied neither to a portfolio nor a task.
 Users are asked to recommend/endorse other users out of context.
 The frictionless nature of the endorsement act also compounds this further as users would rather rate out of context than continue to see messages asking them to rate.
-LinkedIn Endorsements are a demonstrate how the peer review can be trivialized when tied to neither the portfolio nor the task.
+LinkedIn Endorsements demonstrate how the peer review can be trivialized when tied to neither the portfolio nor the task.

 Prioritize self-expression so users attract the right work rather than the next big paycheck.
 It’s a gentleman’s agreement: Bloggers, designers, and other portfolio-focused creatives are now as interested in getting support for their work as they are in getting paid, as they know their most inspired designs often lead to new money-making opportunities.
 Non-linear gains are the nature of the creative industry, whether it is the one hit wonder living off five minutes of recorded audio for the rest of his life or the actor who just got her breakout opportunity.
 While repetitive tasks are all about quantity, creative work is rewarded by quality.
 Task move the focus away from showcasing quality.
 The portfolio restores the selection process to a quality-focused one.
 A portfolio-centric platform gives creators room to express themselves, garner reputation from peer recognition and subsequently convert this reputation into a more durable revenue stream.